MikeiLL/mikekilmer-cornerstone/README.md

 * Are `secrets.stencil` and `config.stencil` supposed to be included in the theme directory?
 * Curious that Grunt.js seems to be utilized for SVG compilation, and maybe other assets.
 * * Would expect there's a library available to include in Webpack pipeline.
+* Jest test suite fails on initial/default Cornerstone codebase: `import $ from 'jquery'`...
+* Took an hour to discover that the custom layout mapping from `config.stencil.json` needs to be duplicated via the [store admin deep links portal](http://login.bigcommerce.com/deep-links/products/categories).
+* Would be nice if `stencil push` would update files rather than creating a new theme each time.

+## In Closing

+This was an insightful little project that perhaps will come into use whether or not our conversation continues.
+I always enjoy (well, usually) exploring new stacks.
+Thanks for having me.